Skip to main content

 Using the Component in a Pipeline

-In this example, DeepsetAnswerBuilder receives documents from the Ranker so that it can attach these documents to the generated answers, and it receives replies from the Generator so that it can convert them into the GeneratedAnswer objects with references that the deepset interface can display.
+In this example, DeepsetAnswerBuilder receives documents from the Ranker so that it can attach these documents to the generated answers, and it receives replies from the Generator so that it can convert them into the GeneratedAnswer objects with references that the deepset AI Platform interface can display.

 query_yaml: |